lfost42/grafana-notes/k8s/cka/README.md

 Exam-specific advice and guides:
 - [JayDemy](https://www.youtube.com/playlist?list=PLSsEvm2nF_8nGkhMyD1sq-DqjwQq8fAii) - This is usually mentioned a long with IT Kiddie and DumbItGuy but I couldn't find any accompanying labs.
 - [Atla3](https://www.youtube.com/watch?v=eGv6iPWQKyo) - This covers some gotchas that were added to CKA recently.
 I'll add notes when I give it a rewatch.

-These are the same creators in the Lab Practice section.
 - [IT Kiddie](https://www.youtube.com/playlist?list=PLkDZsCgo3Isr4NB5cmyqG7OZwYEx5XOjM)
 - [DumbItGuy](https://www.youtube.com/playlist?list=PLvZb3tGyqC1TOasSaN36haM5xlCxHQBlA)